kaheidt/nginx-permitio/docs/architecture.md

 ### 1. NGINX API Gateway

-The NGINX API Gateway acts as a Policy Enforcement Point (PEP) using the NGINX JavaScript (NJS) module integrated with Permit.io.
+The NGINX API Gateway acts as a Policy Enforcement Point (PEP) using the NGINX Lua module integrated with Permit.io.
 It:

 - Intercepts all API requests
 - Extracts authorization context (user, action, resource)